FLL-Team-24277/FLL-Fall-2022-Superpowered/README.md

 # BaseRobotFall2022
-Common python BaseRobot class for an FLL team.
+Common python BaseRobot class for our FLL team.
 We write a python module which contains our BaseRobot class.
 The file is uploaded to all of our practice robots using ampy.
 The team members can then write their mission programs using the BaseRobot class.
 Eventually we will combine all of the mission programs into one master program for the tournaments.